 If more tax was withheld than the student owes, he or she will receive a refund.
 If more tax is owed, it must be paid when the return is due.
 When filling out tax forms, students will include information on how much money they made, how much money was already taken out in “tax withholding” from their paychecks, how long they’ve been in the US, and what country they are from.

 After completing the federal tax forms using Sprintax, students can fill state tax forms with Sprintax on their own.
-Note that your Sprintax access code covers only service for federal tax forms.
+Note that your Sprintax access code covers the only services for federal tax forms.
 Not all states have an income tax, and the tax laws for the states that do are considerably different, but the general rule is that any state return you must file is due on the same date as the US return.
 Illinois is a state that has a state income tax so students in Illinois must also file a state income tax form.